 Cuts for an MPAA R rating

-Finnish director Renny Harlin took over the directing duties for the first sequel, bringing his visceral style into play during the film's many action scenes.
-In the United States, the film received some trims to violence in order to achieve an R
+director Renny Harlin took over the directing duties for the first sequel, bringing his visceral style into play during the film's many action scenes.
+In the United States, the film received some trims to violence in order to achieve an R rating from the

-rating from the MPAA (thus avoiding the commercially-unviable X certificate).
-Harlin's original cut of the film is available as a full-screen bootleg copy amongst trading circles, but this version has never had an official release in any part of
+MPAA (thus avoiding the commercially-unviable X certificate).
+Harlin's original cut of the film is available as a full-screen bootleg copy amongst trading circles, but this version has never had an official release in any part of the world.

 Cut Scenes: Baggage handling fight

 The first scene reduced for the MPAA was the conveyor belt fight between McClane and Cochrane.
 The original X rated version draws out the death of Cochrane through a selection of

 intercut shots, and was considered too sadistic for an R rating.
 As a result, it was trimmed to reduce the prolonged focus on Cochrane's struggling and suffering.

 The second cut for the R rated version occurs at the start of the shootout on the Annex Skywalk.
 When the SWAT team leader is shot in the head, the gory side-angle shot of blood